Texas Lutheran University: Athletics

+Varsity sports

-Almost one third of full-time TLU students take part in one of the intercollegiate sports.
+Almost one-third of full-time TLU students take part in one of the intercollegiate sports.

 The Athletics Department includes baseball, softball, men's and women's basketball, men's and women's soccer, men's and women's golf, men's and women's tennis, volleyball, women's cross country, women's track & field, and recently football.
 All sports teams compete at the Division III level of the National Collegiate Athletic Association (NCAA) under the team name, the Bulldogs.